 Step 2: Set yourself a course of action

 Now you know what you’ll use to cover the expense, set yourself a course of action.
 Put together action steps with deadlines to help give you peace of mind and keep you motivated.
-Include building your savings back up or repaying any debt in your steps.
+Include rebuilding your savings or repaying any debt in your steps.

 Step 3: Build a buffer